 1. Customer Support

-• Support Quality: Investigate the quality of operation for customer support through reviews left by users and by direct interaction, trying to reach them to observe how fast and efficiently they would respond.
+• Support Quality: Investigate the quality of operation for customer support through reviews left by users and direct interaction, trying to reach them to observe how fast and efficiently they would respond.

 1. Deposit and Withdrawal Methods